OSGConnect/tutorial-matlab-HelloWorld/README.md

 ### Tutorial files

 Let us say you have created the standalone binary `hello_world`.
 Transfer the files `hello_world` and `run_hello_world.sh` to login.osgconnect.net.
-You may also use the readily available files on login.osgconnect.net via `tutorial` command.
+You may also use the readily available files on login.osgconnect.net via `tutorial` command:

 $ tutorial matlab-HelloWorld # Copies input and script files to the directory tutorial-matlab-HelloWorld.